SciML/.github/.github/ISSUE_TEMPLATE/break_report.md

 ---
-name: Break report
+name: Feature regression
-about: Create a report to tell us new changes broke something
+about: Create a report to tell us about a feature regression, i.e. new changes broke something or resulted in decreased performance
-title: ''
+title: '[REGRESSION]: '
-labels: 'break'
+labels: 'regression'
 assignees: ''

 ---